 Welcome!
-This is the new home of my writing, musings, illustrations, and Simply 7 interviews.
-You can also find me at my old website.
+This is the home of my writing, musings, illustrations, and Simply 7 interviews.
 If you’re interested in a Simply 7 interview for your picture book, feel free to contact me, though I reserve the right to not do an interview.
 (I get quite busy sometimes!)
 If you’re interested in an illustration commission, feel free […]